AD4GD/pilot-2-preprocessing/readme.md

 As a rule of thumb, it is recommended to use input land-use/land-cover (LULC) datasets of reasonable extents, covering areas similar to Catalonia, Spain or Northern England (69 925 km<sup>2</sup> and 20 650 km<sup>2</sup>, respectively) to avoid issues related to API throttling.

-**ATTENTION: before running the Notebook, make sure that:**
+**ATTENTION: before running the Notebooks, make sure that:**
-1. You have at least one land-use/land-cover dataset in GeoTIFF format [here](data/input/lulc), which filename ends with a year, for example `lulc_esa_2017.tif`.
-You have also specified the impedance dataset filename in the [configuration file](config/config.yaml) in `lulc` key.
+1. You have at least one land-use/land-cover dataset in GeoTIFF format [here](src/data/input/lulc), which filename ends with a year, for example `lulc_esa_2017.tif`.
+You have also specified the impedance dataset filename in the [configuration file](src/config/config.yaml) in `lulc` key.

-2. You have a corresponding landscape impedance/resistance dataset in GeoTIFF format [here](data/input/impedance), which filename ends with year, for example `impedance_lulc_esa_2017.tif`.
-You have also put the filename of impedance dataset to the [configuration file](config/config.yaml) in `impedance_tif` key.
+2. You have a corresponding landscape impedance/resistance dataset in GeoTIFF format [here](src/data/input/impedance), which filename ends with year, for example `impedance_lulc_esa_2017.tif`.
+You have also put the filename of impedance dataset to the [configuration file](src/config/config.yaml) in `impedance_tif` key.

-3. You also have a table [here](data/input/impedance) that maps all LULC categories from the 1st input with the values from the 2nd input.
+3. You also have a table [here](src/data/input/impedance) that maps all LULC categories from the 1st input with the values from the 2nd input.
 Do not rename columns as it might break some parts of Notebooks. \
 You should have five columns:
 | lulc | impedance |  type  | edge_effect | vector_refine |
 |------|-----------|--------|-------------|---------------|
 |  1   |     100   |  roads |      1      |       1       |
 |  2   |     5     | forest |      0      |       0       |

 - `lulc` points out the LULC category from the input LULC raster file
 - `impedance` defines the value of landscape impedance for this LULC category, derived from expert knowledge or found out by users from bibliography.
 - `type` is what this LULC category describes.
 - `edge_effect` is a boolean parameter - if 1 (`True`), this LULC category will be considered a 'biodiversity stressor' in the [4th Notebook](src/4_impedance.ipynb).
 If 0 (`False`), it won't be considered a stressor, so it won't update the initial impedance dataset.
 - `vector_refine` is a boolean parameter - if 1 (`True`), this LULC category will be enriched with vector data from OpenStreetMap.
 If 0 (`False`), it will be just saved from the input LULC raster file, if not overwritten by overlaying features from fetched data.

-You have also put the filename of impedance dataset to the [configuration file](config/config.yaml) in `impedance` key.
+You have also put the filename of impedance dataset to the [configuration file](src/config/config.yaml) in `impedance` key.

 4. You have defined which LULC categories roads, railways and water features from vector data matches.
 For example, road and railways are described by the LULC=7 in the sample input dataset, and LULC=1 for water features. \
-Check `lulc_codes` in the [configuration file](config/config.yaml).
+Check `lulc_codes` in the [configuration file](src/config/config.yaml).

-5. You've received Protected Planet API token and put it to the [configuration file](config/config.yaml) in `token` key.
+5. You've received Protected Planet API token and put it to the [configuration file](src/config/config.yaml) in `token` key.
 You will only need it to run the [First Notebook](src/1_pas.ipynb) though.

 **NOTEBOOK DESCRIPTIONS**